Similar car cruising injunctions have been imposed in other parts of the West Midlands and surrounding areas.

 - face penalties such as an unlimited fine

-- having their assets seized
+- have their assets seized

 - face up to two years imprisonment.